pgEdge/pgedge-helm/docs/multicluster.md

 Deploying across multiple Kubernetes clusters with pgEdge Distributed requires addressing two aspects:

-**Network Connectivity:** We must ensure that pgEdge nodes can connect across Kubernetes clusters with cross-cluster DNS using tools like Cilium or Submariner.
+**Network Connectivity:** We must ensure that pgEdge nodes can connect across Kubernetes clusters with cross-cluster DNS using tools such as [Cilium](https://cilium.io/) or [Submariner](https://submariner.io/).

 **Certificate Management:** We must ensure that managed users have consistent client certificates across all pgEdge nodes by copying certificates across clusters using different tools.

-These domains are well known in the Kubernetes community as part of operating other multi-cluster workloads, and customers often have solutions in place to manage them, so building a single approach into pgedge-helm doesn’t make sense.
+These domains are well known in the Kubernetes community as part of operating other multi-cluster workloads, and customers often have solutions in place to manage them, so building a single approach into the pgEdge Helm chart doesn’t make sense.

 Instead, the new chart includes a few configuration mechanisms to support multi-cluster deployments: